History of HyperRogue

 only brought me some money for my work, but it also has created a

 with many ideas.
-Due to this community, HyperRogue is roughly three times bigger now
+Due to this community, HyperRogue is roughly five times bigger now

 than before 2015, and I am much more proud of it -- with lands and quests

 based on hyperbolic features, such as horocycles, equidistants and periodic patterns,

 which could not work in Euclidean space, it is a really unique game now.

 While the very newest features are currently available only in the